The Day of Blood: Black Friday, Attis, and the Pre-Christian Sacred Calendar

 Confidence and Evidence

-• Basis: The Urantia Book directly documents the pre-Christian Black Friday of the Attis cult at UB 98:4.7 and connects the broader mystery-cult ritual substrate to subsequent Christian ritual at UB 98:6.3-4.
-The specifically-calendrical documentation of the March Attis festival cycle is archaeologically and textually substantial.
-The specifically-shared late-March three-day mourning-to-joy structure between the Attis cult and Christian Holy Week is calendrically documented.
+- Basis: The Urantia Book directly documents the pre-Christian Black Friday of the Attis cult at UB 98:4.7 and connects the broader mystery cult ritual substrate to subsequent Christian ritual at UB 98:6.3-4.
+The March Attis festival cycle is well attested in archaeological and textual evidence.
+The shared late March three-day mourning-to-joy structure between the Attis cult and Christian Holy Week is calendrically documented.

 Related Decoder Articles